corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/pki-specifications.md

 ## Setting up a network under an existing root

 If you wish to set up a Corda network under an existing root and therefore are not using the PKI Tool, the certificate hierarchy you create should follow the guidelines specified in the [Certificate hierarchy guide]({{< relref "pki-guide.md" >}}).
-You may also find it helpful to reference the [Corda network policies](https://trust.corda.network/).

 ## Delegating network signing to a third party